 We'll talk about dialectical and historical materialism

 and the name already sounds scary, right?
-A philosophical curse word,
+This a philosophical mouthful

-and that's why I said that I might have chosen to start by the most complicated part, but I beg you give it a chance.
+and that's why I said that I might have chosen to start with the most complicated part, but I beg you to give it a chance.

-Right then, Remember Marx was a Young Hegelian?
+Alright then.
+Remember Marx was a Young Hegelian?

 Well, even though he was a harsh critic of Hegel's philosophy,